 Below is a simple set of statement rules.
-Unfortunately, they are an does not have to be connected to the latest precedingresulting in both the middle and rightmost semantically interpretation above, ...
+Unfortunately, they are ambiguous in that way that the an else does not have to be connected to the latest preceding if, resulting in both the middle and rightmost semantically interpretation above, depending in which order the rules are applied.

+statement ::=

+IF LEFT_PAREN logical_expression RIGHT_PAREN statement

+| IF LEFT_PAREN logical_expression RIGHT_PAREN statement ELSE statement

+| ...

-that works with open and closed statements., with complies to the semantics of C. A theoretical explanation of the open-closed statement solution is beyond the scope of this book, but I recommend the Dragon Book by Aho et al. for a closer look.
+To solve the problem, we need a more complicated set of rules that works with open and closed statements.
+The following set is unambiguous in that way that it always connects each else with the latest preceding if, with complies to the semantics of C. A theoretical explanation of the open-closed statement solution is beyond the scope of this book, but I recommend the Dragon Book by Aho et al. for a closer look.

 When it comes to the if-else statement we have a problem.
 Given the following rules:

 statement: